JoelSchaust/Minimum-Napari-DICOM-setup/README.md

 # Minimum Setup for opening DICOM files in Napari

 ## if this is not the first time you are using this workflow, skip step 1-5 completely
+#All commands in this guide should be executed inside the Miniforge Prompt (Windows) or Terminal (macOS).

 ## (1) First time users of Git
 if already have Git installed, skip to step 2